 12 Keats Walk, Winchester, Hampshire

-John Keats’ famous poem Ode To Autumn was inspired by this walk, so it’s a route with some potency.
+John Keats’ famous poem Ode To Autumn was inspired by this autumn walk, so it’s a route with some potency.
 Set out from Winchester’s centre, past the cathedral grounds and out into the water meadows, beside the River Itchen.
 This is where “seasons of mists and mellow fruitfulness” abound.
 The round trip covers approximately two miles on pavements, gravel paths and grass.

 Stay at: Phoebe’s Cottage, 25 minutes’ drive away.